pnp/blog/content/weekly-agenda/24-03-18/index.md

 Demos this time

-* [Reshmee Auckloo](https://www.twitter.com/ReshmeeAuckloo) (Pension Protection Fund) | @ReshmeeAuckloo - Deploying SPFx Packages from Tenant App Catalog to Hub Site and Associated Sites
+* [Reshmee Auckloo](https://www.linkedin.com/in/reshmee-auckloo-98a23619/) (Pension Protection Fund) - Deploying SPFx Packages from Tenant App Catalog to Hub Site and Associated Sites
-* [Sudharsan Kesavanarayanan](https://twitter.com/sudharsank) (NTT) | @sudharsank - Grouping documents using Enterprise Keywords in SPFx
+* [Sudharsan Kesavanarayanan](https://www.linkedin.com/in/sudharsan-kesavanarayanan-75b2bbb/) (NTT) - Grouping documents using Enterprise Keywords in SPFx
-* [Adam Wójcik](https://twitter.com/Adam25858782) (Hitachi Energy) | @Adam2585878 and Michał Kornet (Logamic) - Manage you Microsoft 365 tenant with ease with CLI for Microsoft 365
+* [Adam Wójcik](https://www.linkedin.com/in/adam-w%C3%B3jcik-9b7777a6/) (Hitachi Energy) & [Michał Kornet](https://www.linkedin.com/in/michał-kornet-sharepoint-dev/) (Logamic) - Manage you Microsoft 365 tenant with ease with CLI for Microsoft 365

 Also: 📷 Picture Time with community in Together Mode!